 Building is open: The Gordon Library building is currently open for general use by the WPI community.
-Posted occupancy limits (currently at 450 maximum), if any, follow state guidance.
+Posted occupancy limits (currently at 450 maximum) follow state guidance.
 For detailed hours of service please check our hours page.

-All virtual services open: Library staff are providing virtual research and project support via email, chat, and video conferencing.
-Our instant web chat service is available M-F from 8am-5pm.
+All virtual services are open: Library staff continue to provide virtual research and project support via email, chat, and video conferencing.
+Our instant web chat service is available throughout library open hours.
 In person (by appointment and drop-ins) research support is also available.

 Curbside service: Faculty, students and staff who need to borrow print books from the library, or who are picking up books received through interlibrary loan, and who prefer not to enter the library, can do so through our no-contact curbside service.
 Books can be requested for curbside pick-up through the library’s online catalog.
 You will receive a confirmation email when your items are ready, and you can contact us at 508-831-5410 to schedule your pick-up.